MiWCryptoCurrency/CertificatesInBrowsers/Case of the missing curves in Firefox.md

 This build of firefox then successfully established an openssl session with s_server, and accepted and parsed the SECP256K1 EC pubkey, and validated the signature on the the ServerKeyExchange record.
 It was just like Firefox had always supported curves other than Suite-B.

-I couldn't find any reason why these curves were removed -- at least, why they went AWOL sometime between 28/02/2006 ~ 28/04/2006
+I couldn't find any reason why these curves were removed -- at least, why they went AWOL sometime between 28/02/2006 ~ 28/04/2006 [found, update above].

 Sun document PSARC/2007/446 from 07/13/2007 states